NU Public Interest Program

 Q. What would my compensation be as a Fellow?

 A. Stipend amounts are set by individual organizations, and generally range between $40,000 and $50,000+ annually.
-Host organizations are also responsible for providing basic health insurance coverage (or an additional stipend to purchase health insurance if needed), and may offer other benefits, such as dental and vision insurance, paid time off, disability and life insurance, retirement savings, transit benefits, tuition benefits, and more.
+Host organizations are also responsible for providing basic health insurance coverage (or an additional stipend to purchase health insurance if needed) and paid time off, and may offer other benefits, such as dental and vision insurance, disability and life insurance, retirement savings, transit benefits, professional development benefits, and more.

 Q. Can I seek student loan deferment or forgiveness as a NUPIP Fellow?